DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 ## Design Guidelines
 `@stableABI` is a feature which is supposed to be used by a small subset of the ecosystem to be binary compatible across major versions of Scala.
 Thus this is designed as an advanced feature that is used rarely and thus is intentionally verbose.
-It's designed to provide strong guarantees, in some cases sacrificing ease of use and be used in combination with MiMa\[[2]\]
+It's designed to provide strong guarantees, in some cases sacrificing ease of use and to be used in combination with MiMa\[[2]\]

 The limitations enforced by `@stableABI` are designed to be an overapproximation: instead of permitting a list of features known to be compatible, `@stableABI` enforces a stronger check which is sufficient to promise binary compatibility.

-This SIP intentionally goes follows a very conservative approach.
+This SIP intentionally follows a very conservative approach.
 This is because we will be able to allow more features later, but we won't have an opportunity to remove them.

 ## Overview ##